jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-01-29-prototype-recommender-with-python/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Traditional recommenders struggle with cold-start users and short-term context.
+description: Traditional recommendation systems struggle with cold-start users and short-term context.
 Contextual Multi-Armed Bandits (CMAB) continuously learns online, balancing exploitation and exploration based on real-time context.
 In Part 1, we build a Python prototype to simulate user behavior and validate the algorithm, laying the groundwork for scalable, real-time recommendations.
 ---

 ## Overview